frankhart2018/banana-collecting-agent/README.md

 <ol>
   <li>Multi Layered Perceptron.</li>
   <li>Deep Q-Network.
-To learn more about this algorithm you can read the original paper by DeepMind: <a href='https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf'> DQN Paper</a>
+To learn more about this algorithm you can read the original paper by <b>DeepMind</b>: <a href='https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf'>Human-level control through deep reinforcement learning</a></li>
 </ol>